 Behavioral Modeling with Computational Rationality

-Computational rationality refers to the study of computational principles of intelligent behavior in complex, real-world problems where organisms can do calculations only approximately.
+Computational rationality refers to computational modeling of intelligent behavior in complex, real-world problems where organisms can do calculations only approximately.
 Computational rationality views interactive behavior as utility-maximization under constraints posed by task, own capabilities, and the UI.
-Unlike good-old-fashioned cognitive models, computationally rational agents can adapt their behavior to situational contingencies, which permits the study of how task-adaptive behavior emerges.
+Unlike good-old-fashioned cognitive models, computationally rational agents can learn and adapt their behavior to situational contingencies, which permits the study of how task-adaptive behavior emerges.
 The challenge is to identify and model users’ goals (rewards), limitations (bounds), task environments, and adaptive capabilities.

 Reinforcement learning is the study of how organisms learn from experience.
-We have studied RL as a model of human-like behavior in information search [PhD Thesis 2014], typing [CHI’17], graphical UIs, and menu interaction [CHI’15].
+We have studied RL as a model of human-like behavior in information search [PhD Thesis 2014], typing [CHI’17], point-and-click interfaces [IUI’19], menu interaction [CHI’15].
 Inverse modeling refers to principled methods for inferring parameter values of models from data.
-We have studied approximate Bayesian computation for inferring HVS parameters in RL models from log data [CHI’17] .
+We have studied approximate Bayesian computation for inferring parameters of a human visual system model from log data [CHI’17] .

 Ability-based optimization refers to computational identification of best possible design for an individual using computationally rational models.
 The user model can predict an upper bound to usability given a person’s abilities and adaptive capabilities.
 Using such a model, an optimizer can make more accurate predictions on best-effort interaction.
 The approach has been used for adapting graphical layouts to the visual history of a user [IUI’18] and improving text entry methods for users with impairments [IEEE Pervasive Comp 2018].